OSEA Collective Bargaining Agreement

 - The employee’s name and date of hire;

-- Contact information including: cellular, home and work telephone numbers; work and personal electronic mail addresses; and home address or personal mailing address; and
+- Contact information including: cellular, home and work telephone numbers; work and personal email addresses; and home address or personal mailing address; and

 - Employment information, including the employee’s job title, salary and work site location.

-- The District shall provide the information described in section (1) to the exclusive representative within ten (10) calendar days from the date of hire for newly hired employees and every 120 calendar days for employees in the bargaining unit who are not newly hired employees.
+- The District shall provide the information described in section (1) to the exclusive representative within ten (10) calendar days from the start date for newly hired employees and every one hundred twenty (120) calendar days for employees in the bargaining unit who are not newly hired employees.

 - Time for Association Business